 About the author.

-Since that first strike of inspiration while riding her bike in Paris, Shannon has traveled the world, collecting stories, experiences and wisdom from different cultures and people of all ages and backgrounds, and is channeling all of that into her writing.
-Her cultural diversity in her early years, along with her own journey through life, self-discovery and purpose, and her background in art, design and creativity, give her the tools and resources to imagine and realize beautifully designed children's books, with a depth, meaning, and voice that is uniquely her own.
+Shannon decided to combine her passions of both visual design and story telling.
+Her cultural diversity along with her own journey through life, self-discovery and purpose, has given her the tools and resources to imagine and realize beautifully designed children's books, with a depth, meaning, and voice that is uniquely her own.

 About the illustrator.

 Echo Li born and raised in a small city near Beijing for over twenty years, she has a deeply rooted Chinese culture background.
 After she graduated from China Central Academy of Fine Art, she came to Art Center College of Design to study illustration in Los Angeles.
 She loves exploring the world, and observing people on the street with a pencil and a sketchbook in hand.
 In her art, line drawing usually is everything, sometimes with shadow and shapes.
 She strives to develop her deep cultural background and combine it with what is happening now in society.
 Her work has appeared on the site of Society of Illustrators and in Creative Quarterly Magazine.

 (To see more Echo's work, find her here: www.qintongli.com)